reshmailfatima/Covid19-Analysis/README.md

 - Understanding trends: Distribution of deaths, recoveries, and more

 ### Dataset
-The dataset used for this analysis is from [Kaggle](https://www.kaggle.com/datasets/imdevskp/corona-virus-report)
+The dataset used for this analysis is from [Kaggle](https://www.kaggle.com/datasets/imdevskp/corona-virus-report).
+Dataset available in Repo too.

 ## Note: The dataset file (`country_wise_latest.csv`) should be placed in the root directory of the project if you plan to run it locally.